open-contracting/extension_registry/README.md

 ## Maintenance

-Presently, the standard documentation renders lists of community extensions using an `extensions.js` file, that aggregates information from the registry and each extension.
+The standard documentation renders lists of community extensions using an `extensions.js` file, that aggregates information from the registry and each extension.
 This file is published at [build/extensions.js](/build/extensions.js).
 To regenerate the file:

     pip install -r requirements.txt
     python scripts/compile.py